SINBADconsortium/SLIM-release-comp/README.md

-# 3rd-party software for SLIM software release to SINBAD consortium
+# Public legacy release of 3rd-party software for SLIM software release to SINBAD consortium
 ## 1 DESCRIPTION
  This is the repository for SLIM's software release for SINBAD consortium members.
 The release contains applications and tools